Erika Jayne Posts Racy Lingerie Photos, Users Slam Her For Poor Timing And Tell Her To ‘Read The Room’

 “I think you’re mighty tone deaf and ought to read the room.
 Bigger stuff going on than your vanity today.” another wrote.

 Erika has not responded to any of the hate she has received on social media, as the 49-year-old famously does care about what people think of her.
-She has seen support on the uploads from cast members as well as other reality television stars including Dorit Kemsley, Christine Quinn, and Eileen Davidson.
-The two uploads have a combined like count of just over 142,000 and 3,000 comments at the time of this publication.
+She has seen support on the uploads from cast members as well as other reality television stars, including Dorit Kemsley, Christine Quinn, and Eileen Davidson.
+The two uploads have combined for 142,000-plus likes and 3,000-plus comments at the time of this publication.